- Feature Links

 - DORA beverages must be consumed from marked DORA cups.
 Consumption from other vessels is not permitted.

-- DORA beverages are allowed only within DORA boundaries (see back for map).
+- DORA beverages are allowed only within DORA boundaries.
 Exit signage is posted at the borders of the DORA.

 - DORA beverages may include wine, beer, or liquor sold in a marked cup from a participating bar or restaurant.